Timothy

 I bent to move the laptop from the table and put it back into my backpack.

-But would I walk out with my own free will?
-Now that was a bit more complex a question.
+The real question was: would I walk out with my own free will?
+Now that was a bit more complex question.

 My father wasn't really that religious.
 But my sister and mother were.
 And usually he felt like accompanying them.
 I didn't really get along with my mother, Sage.
 She had some clear ideas of what kind of a relationship a person should have with the divine.
 And I had disagreed since I was thirteen, old enough to actually miss any divine presence in my life.